How to Stop Picking Your Nails and Cuticles

 To understand why nail picking causes damage, you need to understand what you’re removing every time you pick.

-1. The nail walls are not excess skin
+1. The nail walls are not “cuticles”

-When this structure is picked on:
+When this structure is repeatedly picked:

 The nail environment becomes unstable

-The resulting nail plate produced appears thin, uneven, or brittle
+The resulting nail plate produced may be:

 2. Repeated picking creates micro-trauma